agebe/kvd/README.md

 kvd client and server are written in Java.

 Note: I've only tested kvd on linux/x86_64.
-It might also work on other OS/arch.
+It might also work on other OS/arch combinations.

 I've written kvd to cache calculation results that take quite some time to compute.
 The results are sometimes large (> 1GB) and it seems other key value database struggle with large values this is why I've decided to roll my own.
 Currently the kvd server stores each key and value in a separate file so if you are planning to use it for lots of small key/value pairs you might want to consider this and check if your filesystem supports it (e.g. check free inodes).